jennifersokolov/jennifersokolov/pages/offerings.md

   <div class="b">
   <h1 id="process">The Process</h1>

 No one comes to a healer without a reason.
 Our lives are complicated and messy and filled with impossible transitions.
-Though it might not feel this way right now, together we will ignite a fresh approach filled with more steadiness, ease, and joy.
+Though it might not feel this way right now, together we will ignite a fresh approach filled with more wholeness and connection.

 <a href="/process">Read more about The Process</a>